Your Oral Hygiene

 19 March 2020

-In each edition of our newsletter, we ask our clinical professionals to provide some dental advice to aid oral health for our patients.
+In each edition of our newsletter, we ask our clinical professionals to provide some dental advice to aid the oral health of our patients.
 Our valued hygiene therapists, Amy and Jo, have been inundated with work and it means the Smile Boutique’s patients understand the importance of a hygienist more and more.

 - Change your toothbrush or brush head every 2-3 months, sooner if they look worn or if you are ill/ have a cold.